CEU Praesidium Libertatis Scholarship

 Scholarship motivation letter

 Explain in your letter (max.
-500 words) why you would like to be considered for the award.
+500 words) why you would like to be considered for the scholarship.
 Note that the scholarship motivation letter cannot be the same letter as the motivation letter for the study programme you are applying for.

 CEU transcript of records